Guest post by Katie Sanakai for 30 Day Singer and Guitar Tricks

 Do females have falsetto?

-Yes, females do have falsetto and there was a myth that they couldn’t due to their higher vocal ranges.
-However, many singers of all genders are capable of producing a falsetto sound.
+Yes, females have falsetto, and there was a myth that they couldn’t due to their higher vocal ranges.
+However, singers of all genders can produce a falsetto sound through proper vocal technique.

 Can anyone sing falsetto?

-Yes, everyone can sing falsetto — studies have shown that everyone’s vocal cords work in the same way.
+Yes, everyone can sing falsetto — studies have shown that everyone’s vocal cords work similarly, and anyone can sing falsetto with the proper vocal technique.

 Is falsetto actually singing?

-Falsetto is a vocal technique used by singers to hit higher notes, usually by loosening the vocal cord closure.
-Its Latin name may imply a false sound, but in reality, it has been proven to be a very useful and real sound.
+Falsetto is a vocal technique used by singers to hit higher notes.
+It usually involves loosening the vocal cord closure.
+Although its Latin name implies a false sound, it has proven useful and real.

 What is the difference between head voice and falsetto?